 When I was VP of Marketing for Webflow, we developed the following onboarding.

 The power of inherent virality is you don't have to artificially incentivize users to refer — they're going to want to do it on their own.

-The second best virality is word-of-mouth.
+The second best virality is via word-of-mouth.
 It's a measure of how good your product experience is.
 And it's proof that product experience is growth marketing.

 Word-of-mouth's potential for your business is a function of how large your market is.
 If you only service 10 customers per month, you are unlikely to see runaway word-of-mouth.
 The law of large numbers isn't on your side, so you'll need to introduce artificial virality: coerce your few customers into referring at a very high rate.

 Artificial virality has modestly succeeded for some companies.
-It's rarely a slam dunk.
+But it's rarely a slam dunk.
 Because most of your users simply don't care about earning a little bit of cash.
 They didn't sign up for your app to make a few bucks.
 Plus, they're jaded by the flood of over-marketed offers they see on the Internet every day.

 Or, choose a page using the menu at the bottom of your screen.